stakwork/sphinx-js/README.md

 # SPHINX JS

-A browser extension for the Sphinx app
+A browser extension to add content to Second Brains.

 ## Getting Started